huangli712/ACTest/docs/src/theory/kernel.md

 G(x) = \int d\omega~K(x,\omega) A(\omega).
 \end{equation}
 ```
-Here $K(x,\omega)$ is the so-called kernel function~\cite{PhysRevB.108.235143}.
+Here ``K(x,\omega)`` is the so-called kernel function.
 It plays a key role in this equation.
 In this section, we would like to introduce the kernels that have been implemented in ACTest.

 ## Fermionic kernels